 Key aspects of diplomatic relations

 The Dominican Republic is a tourist destination and country of emigration for many Swiss nationals.
-Switzerland and the Dominican Republic conduct significant trading relations and have concluded bilateral agreements on air transport, the protection of investments and the transfer of convicted persons.
+Switzerland and the Dominican Republic have good trading relations and have concluded bilateral agreements on air transport, investment protection, and the transfer of sentenced persons.

-In 2020, Switzerland imported CHF 1.1 billion of goods from the Dominican Republic, comprising precious stones, precious metals and agricultural products.
-Swiss exports to the Dominican Republic amounted to almost CHF 34 million, including machinery, watches, pharmaceuticals, cosmetics and detergents.
+In 2022, Switzerland imported CHF 1 billion worth of goods from the Dominican Republic, comprising precious metals, agricultural products and textiles.
+Swiss exports to the Dominican Republic amounted to around CHF 51,8 million, including machinery, pharmaceuticals, and optical and medical instruments.

 Cooperation in education, research and innovation

-Researchers in the Dominican Republic can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers who are citizens of the Dominican Republic can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Swiss nationals in the Dominican Republic